-People who suffer from acne, blemishes, sunburn or have skin conditions will most likely have experience with dark spots sometime in their lives.
+People who suffer from acne, blemishes, sunburn, or have skin conditions will most likely have experience with dark spots sometime in their lives.
 Although dark spots are not as bad or as obvious as acne and breakouts, they are annoying and can be extremely difficult to get rid of.

-Although some dark spots can be permanent, there are procedural and natural solutions we can try to minimize them or get rid of them altogether.
+Although some dark spots can be permanent, there are procedural and natural solutions we can try to minimize or get rid of them altogether.
 With that being said, let’s identify what they are and how to remove them.

-What are Dark Spots and Its Causes
+What are Dark Spots and Their Causes

 They vary in size depending on their causes.
 Most people who have dark spots develop them during middle age.
 Other reasons for dark spots include: